Measuring the Quality of Treatment and Outcomes for Patients with Aneurysms at the Cedars-Sinai Department of Neurosurgery

 - The volume of aneurysms treated at Cedars-Sinai

-- Mortality rates for patients who underwent the clipping or coiling procedure for ruptured or unruptured aneurysms before after discharge from Cedars-Sinai Medical Center
+- In-hospital mortality rates for patients who underwent the clipping or coiling procedure for ruptured or unruptured aneurysms

-- Length of stay for patients who underwent the clipping or coiling procedure for ruptured or ruptured aneurysms before discharge from Cedars-Sinai.
+- Length of stay for patients who underwent the clipping or coiling procedure for ruptured or unruptured aneurysms before discharge from Cedars-Sinai

-The data shown in the graphs below comes from the University HealthSystem Consortium (UHC), an alliance of more than 300 of the nation’s non-profit academic medical centers and their affiliated hospitals.
+The data shown in the graphs below comes from the University HealthSystem Consortium (UHC), an alliance of more than 300 of the nation’s nonprofit academic medical centers and their affiliated hospitals.
 The majority of these facilities participate in UHC's Clinical DataBase/Resource Manager.
-The data were accessed on May 12, 2015 based on patients discharged between January 1, 2012 through December 31, 2014.
+The data were accessed on April 28, 2017, based on patients discharged from Jan.
+1, 2014, through Dec.
+31, 2016.

 Volume of Aneurysms Treated at the Cedars-Sinai Department of Neurosurgery

-The graph below shows the total number of aneurysm repairs performed annually at Cedars-Sinai, using both clipped and coiled procedures.
+The graph below shows the total number of ruptured and unruptured aneurysm repairs performed annually at Cedars-Sinai, using both clip and coil procedures.
 Many patients have multiple aneurysms repaired at a time.

-The observed percent mortality is the actual number of patients that expired within 30 days after hospital discharge divided by the total number of patients who had the same procedure.
-The expected percent mortality is the number of patients anticipated to expire divided by the total number of patients who had similar diagnosis, procedure, age, gender and complications.
-The graph below illustrates the difference between the observed percent mortality and the expected percent mortality of coiled patients that expired by year.
+The observed percent mortality is the actual number of patients who died in the hospital divided by the total number of patients who had the same procedure.
+The expected percent mortality is the number of patients anticipated to have died divided by the total number of patients who had similar diagnosis, procedure, age, gender and complications.
+The graph below illustrates the difference between the observed percent mortality and the expected percent mortality.

 Length of Stay